rickstaa/crypto-listings-sniper/README.md

 ## How to use

 1. Setup a discord application (see [this guide](https://discordjs.guide/preparations/setting-up-a-bot-application.html#what-is-a-token-anyway)).
-Ensure that the `Send Messages` and `Embed Links` permissions are enabled.
+Ensure that on the URL Generator step, you select the `bot` and `applications.commands` scopes and that the `Send Messages` and `Embed Links` permissions are requested.
 2. Set up a telegram bot (see [this guide](https://telegrambots.github.io/book/1/quickstart.html)).
 3. Install the Golang dependencies using `go get`.
 4. Build the bot using `go build`